MatthewBayfield/heritage_housing_issues/README.md

 * **As the client, I want** to be able to see how the house attributes relate to the sale price, **so that I can** understand which attributes are most significant for determining the sale price.
 * **As the client, I want** to be able to view visual plots, **in order to** better perceive the relationships between house attributes including the sale price.
 * **As the client, I want** to be able to access all summary and in-depth annotated information and plots on a dashboard, **so that** it is easily retrievable.
-* **As a data practioner**, I want to be able to view on the dashboard the project hypotheses, as well as how they were validated, **so that I can** come to my own conclusions.
+* **As a data practitioner**, I want to be able to view on the dashboard the project hypotheses, as well as how they were validated, **so that I can** come to my own conclusions.

 ### BR1 User story tasks
 * Collect housing data from kaggle.